cdapio/cdap/docs/developer-guide/source/intro.rst

 Designing Big Data applications using the **Cask Data Application Platform** provides a clear separation between infrastructure components and application code.

-Reactor functions as a middle-tier application platform, exposing simple, high-level abstractions to perform data collection, processing, storage and query.
+CDAP functions as a middle-tier application platform, exposing simple, high-level abstractions to perform data collection, processing, storage and query.
 Logs are collected by `Streams <programming.html#streams>`__, while `Flows <programming.html#flows>`__ do basic aggregation and realtime analysis.
 Advanced, off-line